 Distance: 4.3 miles (6.9 km) Maps: OS Explorer 130, OS Landranger 184

 Take the footpath opposite Figheldean village hall.
 This passes houses to the left and allotments to the right.
 At the crossing of tracks, follow the path round to the right, and shortly afterwards bear left down to the road through trees.
 Come out opposite the church.
-Turn right along the road, and at a junction with another road 200m later, bear left.
+Turn right along the road, and at a junction with another road some 450m later, bear left.
 After 175m, go through a gap on your left next to a redundant kissing gate into a field.
-Follow the path past a small copse on the left, then a sewage works on the right, going through two kissing gates in the process, to arrive at a third kissing gate by the entrance to Choulston Farm.
+Follow the path past a small copse on the left, then a sewage works on the right, going past two more redundant kissing gates in the process.
+Bear half right across a field to arrive at a third kissing gate by the entrance to Choulston Farm.

 Turn left down the road for 50m, then take the footpath on your right (before reaching the river).
-This goes through woods then past a small lake, on the left, to be joined by another path coming in downhill from the right.
-Soon after this, turn sharp right, then left after a short distance, along a narrow, fence-lined footpath.
+This goes through woods and is soon accompanied by the river, which later veers off to the left.
+It is soon replaced by a small lake.
+After passing a telegraph pole, turn sharp right, then left after a short distance, along a fence-lined footpath.
 This comes out at a road in Haxton, opposite the Old Post House Cottage.
-Turn left here and follow the road round to the left (signed Netheravon) to cross the river on Haxton bridge.
-There is a junction very soon after this; if you are in need of sustenance, continue ahead for 50m, where there is a McColl’s shop.
+Turn left here and follow the road round to the left (signed Netheravon) to cross the river on Haxton bridge (which dates only from 2011).
+There is a junction very soon after this; if you are in need of sustenance, continue ahead for 50m, where there is a shop.
 Otherwise, turn right.
 This is Mill Road, in Netheravon.